 Do not run two SLS data update sessions concurrently.
-The SLS data can be administered locally using CLI, and centrally using PIM or an SNMP MIB browser.
+The SLS data can be administered locally using CLI or a SNMP MIB browser.
 This can cause a situation where one administrator can unknowingly undo the work of the other.
-For example, if a local administrator enters trunk-group context just before a remote administrator performs an SNMP write operation to change a trunk-group parameter, that parameter will be overwritten with the current CLI values when the local administrator exits the trunk-group context.
+For example, if a local administrator enters trunk-group context just before a remote administrator performs a SNMP write operation to change a trunk-group parameter, that parameter will be overwritten with the current CLI values when the local administrator exits the trunk-group context.